HSF/hsf.github.io/organization/_posts/2020/2020-09-30-packaging.md

     - New "FindPython" module is recommended over separate Interp/Libs modules
     - Best since 3.15, PyPy needs 3.18
     - Attila: Quite slow in ATLAS due to number of calls
     - Henry: due to behaviour of FindPython in supporting multiple versions, so trying to refind Python each call.
-Is a variable that can be set to disable that.
-Looks like this is new in 3.18.
-Can vendor this in projects if you can't require 3.18.
+Is a variable (`Python_ARTIFACTS_INTERACTIVE`) that can be set to `ON/TRUE` to disable that.
+Looks like this is new in CMake 3.18 in FindPython.
+Can vendor that version of the module in projects if you can't require 3.18.
 - Python/CMake: See Scikit-build and CMake wheels
     - Not as reliable as setuptools for non-standard Python setups
     - See [https://github.com/scikit-hep/boost-histogram](https://github.com/scikit-hep/boost-histogram) for an example